muraliadithya/vdp/README.md

 $ conda create --name torch --file data/conda-envs/torch-spec.txt
 $ conda create --name vdp --file data/conda-envs/vdp-spec.txt
 ```
-4. Download the `data.zip` data bundle merge this with the contents of `vdp-tool-chain/data`.
+4. Download the `data.zip` data bundle [here]() and merge this with the contents of `vdp-tool-chain/data`.
 5. The `data.zip` file contains all the extra datafiles/configs/pretrained_models needed to replicate our results.
 6. Setup darknet for getting bounding boxes from YOLOv4.
 Running `$ make clean && make` OR `$ ./build.sh` in `natscene_inference/darknet` should suffice.
 I suggest reading the readme in the darknet directory for setting up a particular GPU.
+The repo is setup to handle atleast the `NVIDIA K80`.

 ## Running a CLEVR puzzle.